Fordjour12/monthly/docs/database-schema.md

 # Database Schema

 ## Overview
 This schema is designed to support the Monthly Planner application, focusing on Goals, Tasks, Habits, and AI interactions.
-It is suitable for a relational database (PostgreSQL) or a local mobile database (SQLite/WatermelonDB).
+We are using SQLite with Turso Libsql @folder db we have user table in @folder db/schema/auth

 ## Tables